badsyntax/mailinabox-ui/README.md

 ## Running in Production

-Download the latest production releases here: https://github.com/badsyntax/mailinabox-ui/releases/latest
+Download the latest production release here: https://github.com/badsyntax/mailinabox-ui/releases/latest

 (I'll add instructions on how to deploy to a Mail-in-a-Box instance in the future.)